Super-exponential extinction time of the contact process on random geometric graphs: Introduction

 and

-with $\kE(1)$ an exponential random variable with mean one. \item[$(ii)$] For all $R>0$
+with $\kE(1)$ an exponential random variable with mean one. \item[$(ii)$] For all $R>0$, w.h.p.

 \end{itemize} \end{theo} Part (i) implies that when $R$ tends to infinity, the contact process survives a time super-exponential in $n$ regardless the value of $\lambda$.
 We usually say that in this case the critical value of the infection rate is zero.
-On the other hand, recently in \cite{MS} the authors show that when $R$ is {\it fixed}, there is a non-trivial phase transition of the contact process on {\it infinite} random geometric graphs (i.e. the vertices are atoms of a Poisson point process on the whole space $\mathbb{R}^d$).
-More precisely, they prove that there exists a constant $\lambda_c >0$, such that if $\lambda < \lambda_c$, the contact process dies out a.s., whereas if $\lambda > \lambda_c$, it survives forever with positive probability.
+On the other hand, recently in \cite{MS} M\'enard and Singh show that when $R$ is {\it fixed}, there is a non-trivial phase transition of the contact process on {\it infinite} random geometric graphs (i.e.\ the vertices are atoms of a Poisson point process on the whole space $\mathbb{R}^d$).
+More precisely, they prove that there exists a constant $\lambda_c >0$, such that if $\lambda < \lambda_c$, the contact process dies out a.s.\ whereas if $\lambda > \lambda_c$, it survives forever with positive probability.
+Moreover, in \cite[Section 5.3.3]{Ct}, by slightly improving some details in the proof of M\'enard and Singh, we show that $\lambda_c(R) =\Theta( R^{-d})$.

-There is a conjecture saying that the contact process on a sequence of finite graphs, say $(G_n)$, converging locally to some limiting graph, say $G$, exhibits a phase transition at the same critical value of infection rate as on the limit $G$: in the sub-critical regime, the contact process on $G$ dies out a.s. (resp. $\tau_n$-the extinction time of the process on $G_n$ is of order $\log (|G_n|)$), whereas in the super-critical regime, the contact process survives forever with positive probability (resp. $\log \tau_n $ is of order $|G_n|$).
-This conjecture has been verified in some examples, see for instance \cite{C,CD,CMMV,MMVY,MV}.
+It has been observed in many examples that the contact process on a sequence of finite graphs, say $(G_n)$, converging locally to some limiting graph, say $G$, exhibits a phase transition at the same critical value of infection rate as on the limit $G$: in the sub-critical regime, the contact process on $G$ dies out a.s.\ (resp.\ the extinction time $\tau_n$ of the process on $G_n$ is of order $\log (|G_n|)$), whereas in the super-critical regime, the contact process survives forever with positive probability (resp.\ $\log \tau_n $ is of order $|G_n|$), see for instance \cite{C,CD,CMMV,MMVY,MV}.